 Crip Kindness

-Disabled people have developed ways of being together that recognize people’s inherent worth and values what each individual has to offer.
+Disabled people have developed ways of being together that recognize people’s inherent worth and values that each individual has to offer.
 Join us for a discussion about how crip kindness and community care can be transferred to everyday life.

 Discussion includes: